MileHacker Logo

 • Entering Mexico: Present your passport and FMM (if staying more than ONE week) to Mexican immigration.

-• For vehicles, Temporary Import Permits (TIP) may be necessary if traveling beyond the border zone.
+• For vehicles, Temporary Import Permits (TIP) might be needed if traveling beyond the border zone.

-• Entering USA: Provide your passport and any necessary visa or ESTA to US Border control.
+• Entering USA: Provide your passport and any necessary a visa OR an esta to US Customs and immigration.

 Long-Distance Bus Options

-An extensive bus the system connects Ciudad Juárez to major cities across Mexico.
+An extensive bus the setup connects Ciudad Juárez to major cities across Mexico.
 Bus travel offers a comfortable and economical way to explore the country.

 Bus Travel Details